 Economical; practical; well-equipped, with sophisticated infotainment features and options; available in a variety of body styles; excellent warranty

-The 2015 Elantra offers premium style and features at an economy car price point.
-It is available in three models -- sedan, coupe, or 5-door GT.
-The sedan offers SE, Sport and Limited trims, while the coupe and GT are single-trim models.
+The 2016 Elantra offers premium style and features at an economy car price point.
+It is available in two models -- sedan or 5-door GT, which is about nine inches shorter than the sedan.
+The sedan offers SE, Value Edition, Sport and Limited trims, while the GT is a single-trim model.
 No matter the body style, the Elantra packs a lot of car into a relatively small package.
-The base SE sedan and top Limited models are powered by a 148 hp 1.8L engine, while Sport sedans, coupes and GTs all feature a 2.0L 4-cylinder putting out a healthy 173 horsepower and 154 ft-lb of torque.
+The base SE, Value Edition, and top Limited models are powered by a 145-horsepower 1.8L engine, while Sport sedans and GTs feature a 2.0L 4-cylinder putting out a healthy 173 horsepower and 154 pound-feet of torque.
 This configuration is rated at 24 mpg in the city.
-SE and Sport sedans feature a standard 6-speed manual transmission and optional 6-speed automatic, while the Limited is standard with the automatic.
-The Elantra coupe is automatic-only as well, though the GT offers buyers the choice of manual or automatic.
+SE, Value Edition, and Sport sedans feature a standard 6-speed manual transmission and optional 6-speed automatic, while the Limited is standard with the automatic.
+The GT offers buyers the choice of manual or automatic.

-The Elantra is Hyundai's entry into the compact car market, battling against household names such as the Honda Civic and the Toyota Corolla, as well as hatchbacks like the Ford Focus and Mazda3.
-It is a competitive segment, but the Elantra stands out with its bold styling, roomy 5-door GT, high level of equipment and outstanding warranty.
-Starting at $17,250, the Elantra has plenty of standard features and even manages to top 38 mpg on the highway with its 1.8L engine, while a 2.0L offers a big boost in power while sacrificing little in the way of economy.
+The Elantra is Hyundai's entry into the compact car market, battling against household names such as the Honda Civic and the Toyota Corolla, as well as hatchbacks like the Ford Focus and MAZDA3.
+It is a competitive segment, but the Elantra stands out with its bold styling, roomy five-door GT, high level of equipment and outstanding warranty.
+Starting at $17,250, the Elantra has plenty of standard features and even manages to top 38 mpg on the highway with its 1.8L engine.
+A 2.0L offers a big boost in power while sacrificing little in the way of economy.

 *Estimated payments are for informational purposes only and don't account for acquisition fees, destination charges, tax, title, and other fees and incentives or represent a financing offer or guarantee of credit from the seller.